0x4272616E646F6E/homelab/README.md

 ```

 ## CDK
+The Cloud Development Kit (CDK) is an open-source software framework that let you define cloud and infrastructure resources using familiar programming languages instead of raw YAML or JSON.
+This repository uses Java-based CDK variants for Kubernetes and Terraform.

 - CDK8s generates Kubernetes manifests from Java code, which Flux then applies.
 - CDKTF models infrastructure as code in Java, synthesizes Terraform JSON, and is applied with OpenTofu.

-This repo uses Java for both CDK8s and CDKTF.

 **CDK8s** (Kubernetes, Java)
 - Write Kubernetes apps in Java using CDK8s constructs